 Modulators and Load Sensors

-Most Throttle Position Sensors are also adjustable.
-Rotating the sensor left or right will change the signal sent to the TCM.
+Not all throttle position sensors are adjustable.
+When the sensor can be adjusted, rotating it left or right will change the signal sent to the control module.
 These sensors affect throttle pressure.
 Hydraulically controlled transmissions use the modulator to indicate load, and modern electronically controlled transmissions use the TPS and MAP sensor.